ThembinkosiThemba/zen/README.md

 app.Use(middleware.CORSWithConfig(corsConfig))
 ```

+Support for other authentication strategies will be added including `oauth`, `csrf-protection`, `sessions` and more.

-### Rate Limiter Middleware
+### Rate Limiter Middleware:

-Protect your APIs with sophisticated rate limiting:
+Zen also comes pre-built will rate-limiting strategies to prevent your applications against resource abuse and attatcks.

 ```go
 rateConfig := middleware.RateLimitConfig{